beastlyDartfordian/InfoTrack.ProjectWaterloo/README.md

 It also uses xUnit and FakeItEasy for some basic units tests

-Be sure to put the provided Serp API key in the appsettings before running the API
+Be sure to put the seperately provided Serp API key in the appsettings before running the API

 - Run following commands InfoTrack.ProjectWaterloo/FrontEnd with Terminal or similar to start the Angular SPA: